hyperledger/besu-docs/docs/private-networks/concepts/pki.md

 :::

-Hyperledger Besu's public key infrastructure allows you to use certificates issued by a trusted authority to manage node and account identities in the following ways:
+Besu's public key infrastructure allows you to use certificates issued by a trusted authority to manage node and account identities in the following ways:

 - Node permissioning - Only authorized nodes can connect to other nodes in the network using TLS for the P2P communication.
 - Block proposal permissioning - Only blocks proposed by authorized validators are accepted.